tmpfs/linkdown/lib/linkdown.md

 * `logLevel: --log-level=[level]`: Set the log level.
 * `json: --json`: Output as JSON where possible.
 * `depth: --depth=[int]`: Maximum depth to recurse.

+### Info

+If the `--json` option is given the item data is printed to stdout as line-delimited JSON documents.
+If a buffer is available for the item (it has been downloaded) the buffer length is injected as a `length` field.

+### List

+If the `--json` option is given the links are printed to stdout as line-delimited JSON documents with the fields `url` and `resources`.

 ### Validate